Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 *Said they're using them on a commune recovery, cubs and Females."*

 Vuutyo sighed.
 This sickness was really getting out of control.
-"Do what you can to make them comfortable---Human medic said stay warm, eat, and plenty of fluids, and just ride it out."
+"Do what you can to make them comfortable-Human medic said stay warm, eat, and plenty of fluids, and just ride it out."

 *"Acknowledged, Fang Leader.
 Third Talon out."*